nocomplexity/FreeAndOpenMachineLearning/references.rst

 Used References
 ======================

 Without open resources this book did not exist.
-Below the list of open references (most are cc-by-sa) that are used for this book.
+In this section a list of open references that are used for this book.
+All references are cc-by-sa licensed, unless indicated if not.

 Natural Language Processing with Python, http://www.nltk.org/book/